chinm4/Ramp-Interview/README.md

 **Expected:** The **View more** button is not be visible when transactions are filtered by user, because that is not a paginated request.

 **Actual:** The **View more** button is visible even when transactions are filtered by employee. _You can even click **View more** button and get an unexpected result_

+  - I chose from a stylistic standpoint to keep the view more button as it makes more sense to keep the same format as in the All Employees tab and modified the useTransactionsByEmployee.ts file to allow us to navigate a certain employees transactions.

+  - But if I was to do it, I would check my newValue.id which I stored in useState as const[newId, setNewId] and see if newId === '' if it is then we can display the view more button since we know we are at All Employees tab but if newId has a value, then we are on a filter so we dont display it.
+Essentially it would look like this {transactions !== null && newId === '' && (... display the view more button

 ##### Part 2